camera12345/camera12345/README.md

 im camera and im cute 😄 (my mommy said so)

-I like C++, C#, and HTML but I dont do a lot of coding :3
+I like C++, C#, and Python but I dont do a lot of coding :3

 I like The Last Of Us, Doom, Half Life, Pixel Gun 3D, and Fallout